elusivecodes/FyreFileSystem/README.md

 **Is Writable**

-Determine if the file is writable.
+Determine whether the file is writable.

 ```php
 $isWritable = $file->isWritable();